-- Asymmetry can offer a more dynamic appearance and allows for more diversity in display, but still keep an eye on balance.
+- Asymmetry can offer a more dynamic appearance and allows for more diversity in the display, but still, keep an eye on balance.
 Use similarly sized objects on each side at staggered heights for balanced visual weight.
-Use odd numbers of items, or if you have two of the same thing, place them off center and together with one elevated or in different spots on alternate shelves.
+Use odd numbers of items, or if you have two of the same thing, place them off-center and together with one elevated or in different spots on alternate shelves.
 Asymmetrical layouts are even easier with cantilever or unevenly aligned shelves.

 - Make it Work – your bookshelves can do more than beautify your home, use bottom shelves for storage if needed.
 Using boxes, magazine holders or baskets for storage will hide clutter.
 Some book cases have cabinets or drawers at the bottom for storage.

 - Layered Look - Layer objects, frames and decor for interest.
 Stagger and overlap items playing with scale, pattern, texture and height.

 Auriel III Yellow Artwork

 Copper Ting with Copper Blossoms in Spun Bamboo Vase